-It’s summer—that amazing time of year when fresh produce abounds.
-As a dietitian and nutrition editor I love that there’s an abundance of fresh, delicious and healthy choices.
-Better yet: many of summer’s fruits and vegetables are brimming with secret health benefits.
-Here are some of my favorites and why they’re a particularly good choice in the summer—as reported on in EatingWell Magazine.
+It's summer-that amazing time of year when fresh produce abounds.
+I love that there's an abundance of fresh, delicious and healthy choices.
+Better yet: many of summer's fruits and vegetables are brimming with secret health benefits.
+Here are some of my favorites and why they're a particularly good choice in the summer.

 Nothing says summer like fresh sweet corn.
 And did you know that two antioxidants-lutein and zeaxanthin-in corn may act like natural sunglasses, helping to form macular pigment that filters out some of the sun's damaging rays?
 It's true.
 The same antioxidants may also help lower your risk of developing age-related macular degeneration-the leading cause of blindness in people over the age of 60 (though much of the damage occurs decades earlier).